 Drawing on this analysis, the program has identified 5 ‘flagship’ research areas to provide research-based solutions to drive the transition to sustainable, resilient livelihoods and diets for future generations.
 Three address productivity enhancing technology discovery and delivery strategies for animal health, animal genetics, and feeds and forages.
 One addresses integrative research on animal-source food systems and livestock-based livelihoods, and one addresses strategies to manage livestock interactions with the environment.
 Each also includes cross-cutting dimensions around gender, capacity development, communications, monitoring and evaluation and learning, and open access/open data.

-Click on the links below to give feedback
+Click on the links below to see the comments received

 9. What are the most promising livestock research solutions or interventions we need to discover – or deliver – to provide more and better animal-source foods to the world’s poor?
 How do we achieve these?